Debugging Stream Applications

 Processors - Output

-Processors obtain data, process and return that data for further downstream processing.
+Processors obtain data and process and return that data for further downstream processing.

-is present and the handler method is implemented.
+) is present and that the handler method is implemented.

 The handler method should use an output channel of Source.OUTPUT